moubi/blog/content/blog/hoc-vs-hook/index.md

 Of course you can always break the useful pattern.
 Imagine updating some `<Page />` related state as a result of form manipulation.
 It will result in additional renders.
 But then, it won't be FormManager's fault.

-Now if your OSS library exports component with a render prop instead, its users get that extra flexibility.
+Now if your form library exports component with a render prop instead, its users get that extra flexibility.
 They are no longer forced to create additional components.

 ## <a class="header-link" href="#comparison-in-action" id="comparison-in-action">#</a> Comparison in action
-If you put these two implementations side by side:
+Putting these two implementations side by side:

 <img alt="Comparison between render props and custom hook form" src="forms.gif">
 <p align="center">